Cupnoodles Museum Yokohama カップヌードルミュージアム 横浜

-The closest stations are Minatomirai Station and Bashamichi Station on the Minatomirai Line, both eight minutes away on foot.
+The closest stations are Minatomirai Station and Bashamichi Station on the Minatomirai Line, both 8-minutes away on foot.

 Minatomirai Station is connected to both Yokohama and Shibuya Station on the Minatomirai Line, which turns into the Tokyu Toyoko Line at Yokohama Station.

-Cup Noodle creator Momofuku Ando is known as the "Father of Instant Ramen"
+Momofuku Ando, who created Chicken Ramen in 1958, is known as the "Father of Instant Noodles"

-In 2005, Ando created “Space Ram” that could be eaten in space
+In 2005, Ando created “Space Ram,” instant noodles that could be eaten in space

 A grand culinary innovation